-Theorem 1.
+THEOREM 1.
 PRR and Tapestry can perform location-independent routing, given Property 3.

-Proof.
-The publishing process ensures that all members of $\mathcal{R}{\psi}$ contain mappings (object pointers) between $\psi$ and every server which contains $\psi$ .
-Thus, a query routed toward any $A \in \mathcal{R}{\psi}$ will (in the worst case) encounter a pointer for $\psi$ upon reaching A.
+PROOF.
+The publishing process ensures that all members of \mathcal{R}{ψ} contain mappings (object pointers) between ψ and every server which contains ψ .
+Thus, a query routed toward any $A \in \mathcal{R}{\psi}$ will (in the worst case) encounter a pointer for ψ upon reaching A.

-Observation 1 (Fault Tolerance).
-If $|\mathcal{R}{\psi}| > 1$ and the names in $\mathcal{R}{\psi}$ are independent of one another, then we can retry object queries and tolerate faults in the Tapestry routing mesh.
+OBSERVATION 1.
+(Fault Tolerance) If $|\mathcal{R}{\psi}| > 1$ and the names in \mathcal{R}{ψ} are independent of one another, then we can retry object queries and tolerate faults in the Tapestry routing mesh.

 In a general metric space, it is difficult to make claims about the performance of such a system.
-PRR restricts its attention to metric spaces with a certain even-growth property: it assumes that for a given point A, the ratio of the number of points within 2r of A and the number of points within distance r of A is bounded above and below by constants.
-(Unless all points are within 2r of A.) Given this constraint, Plaxton et al. [24] show the average distance traveled in locating an object is proportional to the distance from that object, that is, queries exhibit O(1) stretch.
+PRR restrict their attention to metric spaces with a certain even-growth property: they assume that for a given point A, the ratio of the number of points within 2r of A and the number of points within distance r of A is bounded above and below by constants.
+(Unless all points are within 2r of A.) Given this constraint, [20] shows the average distance traveled in locating an object is proportional to the distance from that object, that is, queries exhibit O(1) stretch.
 Their data structure, however, ignores many issues important in practical systems.
-Tapestry is a simplification that is easier to implement and seems to provide low stretch in practice [35], [37].
+Tapestry is a simplification that is easier to implement and seems to provide low stretch in practice [32, 30].

-2.3.
-Surrogate Routing
+2.3 Surrogate Routing

-The procedures for publishing and querying documents outlined in Section 2.2 do not require the actual membership of $\mathcal{R}{\psi}$ to be known.
+The procedures for publishing and querying documents outlined in Section 2.2 do not require the actual membership of \mathcal{R}{ψ} to be known.
 All that is required is to be able to compute the next hop toward the root from a given position in the network.
 As long as this incremental version of MAPROOTS() is consistent in its behavior, we achieve the same routing and locality behavior as in Section 2.2.
-Assume that INCRMAPROOTS( $\psi$ , B) produces an ordered list of the next hop toward the roots of $\psi$ from node B.
+Assume that INCRMAPROOTS(ψ ,B) produces an ordered list of the next hop toward the roots of ψ from node B.

-In the PRR scheme, MAPROOTS( $\psi$ ) produces a single root node A which matches in the largest possible number of prefix bits with $\psi$ .
+In the PRR scheme, MAPROOTS(ψ) produces a single root node A which matches in the largest possible number of prefix bits with ψ .
 Ties are broken by consulting a global order of nodes.
-The PRR scheme specifies a corresponding INCRMAPROOTS() function as follows: the neighbor sets, $\mathcal{N}$ , are supplemented with additional root links that fill holes in the routing table.
-To route a message toward the root node, PRR routes directly to $\psi$ as if it were a node in the Tapestry mesh.
-Assuming that the supplemental root links are consistent with one another, every publish or query for document $\psi$ will head toward the same root node.
+The PRR scheme specifies a corresponding INCRMAPROOTS() function as follows: the neighbor sets, \mathcal{N} , are supplemented with additional root links that fill holes in the routing table.
+To route a message toward the root node, PRR routes directly to ψ as if it were a node in the Tapestry mesh.
+Assuming that the supplemental root links are consistent with one another, every publish or query for document ψ will head toward the same root node.

-We call this process surrogate routing, since it involves routing toward $\psi$ as if it were a node, then adapting when the process fails.
-Roots reached in this way are considered surrogate roots of $\psi$ .
+We call this process surrogate routing, since it involves routing toward ψ as if it were a node, then adapting when the process fails.
+Roots reached in this way are considered surrogate roots of ψ .

-Localized Routing Decisions.
-In a dynamic network, maintenance of routing pointers can be problematic.
-In Tapestry we have chosen to focus on Property 1 as our primary consistency constraint.
+Localized Routing Decisions: In a dynamic network, maintenance of routing pointers can be problematic.
+In Tapestry, we have chosen to focus on Property 1 as our primary consistency constraint.
 Thus, in contrast to the original PRR scheme, we do not maintain extra route links to aid in locating root nodes.
 Instead, all routing decisions are made based on the current routing table, the source and destination GUIDs, and information collected along the route by the query (e.g., the number of digits resolved so far).